 After this, your adoption service provider or you will submit a visa application for the child to a Consular Officer at the U.S. Embassy.
 The Consular Officer will review the child's information and evaluate the child for possible visa ineligibilities.
 If the Consular Officer determines that the child appears eligible to immigrate to the United States, he/she will notify Panama's adoption authority via an Article 5 letter.
 For Convention country adoptions, prospective adoptive parent(s) may not proceed with the adoption or obtain custody for the purpose of adoption until this takes place.

 Remember: The Consular Officer will make a final decision about the immigrant visa later in the adoption process.

-Adopt the Child (or Gain Legal Custody)
+- Adopt the Child (or Gain Legal Custody) in-country:

 Remember: Before you adopt (or gain legal custody of) a child in Panama, you must have completed the above four steps.
 In addition, Panama's judicial system usually requires three months of cohabitation by adoptive parents and the child to ensure the match is a good one before the adoption can be finalized.
 Only after completing these steps can you proceed to finalize the adoption or grant of custody for the purposes of adoption in Panama.